getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 #### Sending Traces

-To send transaction, set the `tracesSampleRate` to a nonzero value.
+To send traces, set the `tracesSampleRate` to a nonzero value.
 The following configuration will capture 25% of all your transactions:

 ```javascript
 const Sentry = require("@sentry/node");